 Hermon can access a variety of transportation modes.
-In a regional context, Hermon is served by two railroad lines, Interstate 95, State Route 2 (which is often considered Maine's East/West highway), State Route 222, and the Bangor International Airport.
+In a regional context, Hermon is served by two railroad lines: CSX Transportation and Canadian Pacific Railway which is a long line, Class 1 Rail company extending from the west coast of the United States and Canada to Searsport, Interstate 95, State Route 2 (which is often considered Maine's East/West highway), State Route 222, and the Bangor International Airport.
 Cold Brook Road also plays a major role in providing regional transportation connections between Route 2 and Interstate 95 at Exit 180.